 One afternoon, there was a loud knock at our door.
 It was a policeman.
 He said that they had received a complaint that we were doing some strange things in our apartment on Sunday mornings.
 The complaint also claimed that we had killed our landlords and hidden their bodies in one of our rooms.

 We called one of the mothers that attended our meetings, and she talked with the policeman.
 He said that he would come on Sunday morning and bust down our door to find out what we are doing.
 The mother sweetly replied, "You don't have to bust the door down.
 We will open it for you and invite you in.
-You are more than welcome to attend our meetings at any time."
+You are more than welcome to attend any of our meetings at any time."
 He never came.

 He suggested we get approval from the juvenile department of the local police station since we had children and youth in our meetings.